 Lighting Scheme

-Reserved matters applications for each phase or part of the development hereby permitted shall include a lighting scheme for all public and private areas, footpaths and parking areas.
+Reserved matters applications for each phase or individual plot within a phase shall include a lighting scheme for all public and private areas, footpaths and parking areas.
 The lighting scheme shall include details of the lights proposed, a lux plan showing maximum, minimum, average and uniformity levels, details of means of electricity supply to each light and how the lights will be managed and maintained in the future.

 If any lighting is required within the vicinity of current or built-in bat features, it shall be low level with baffles to direct the light away from the boxes and units, thus preventing severance of bat commuting and foraging routes.
-The approved lighting scheme for each phase or part shall be implemented prior to the first use of that phase or part.
+The approved lighting scheme for each phase or part shall be implemented prior to the first use of that phase or plot.

-Reason: To preserve habitats and protect species, to minimise the effect of development on the area and to reduce the impact on surrounding residents from light spill in accordance with policies D5 and NE2 of Plan:MK (2019).
+Reason: To preserve habitats and protect species, to minimise the effect of development on the area and to reduce the impact on surrounding residents from light spill in accordance with Policies D5 and NE2 of Plan:MK (2019).

 Ecology/Biodiversity

-Reserved matters applications for each phase or part of the development hereby permitted shall include a Biodiversity Enhancement Scheme and Management Plan .
+Reserved matters applications for each phase or individual plot within a phase shall include a Biodiversity Enhancement Scheme and Management Plan .
 The development shall thereafter be carried out in accordance with the approved details prior to the occupation of the relevant phase or part of the development.

 Reason: To maintain and enhance local biodiversity and ecology in accordance with Policy NE3 of Plan: MK (2019).

+Field F3

+Before any construction works are carried out on any part of Field F3 identified on Dwg 5263/ECO6 (Aspect Ecology October 2018) a Method Statement for the translocation of turf to a suitable alternative area of the site shall be submitted to and approved in writing by the Local Planning Authority.

+Reason: to ensure that the impact on changes to the biodiversity value of the land are minimised.

 Drainage

 No above ground works shall commence until a surface water drainage scheme for the site, based on sustainable drainage principles, has been submitted to and approved in writing by the local planning authority.
 The scheme shall subsequently be implemented in accordance with the approved details before development is completed.